 (Non-)Human is the result of approaching this topic from a technological perspective within this big picture, especially by using technology as a bridge to connect human behaviors with object behaviors.
 Finally, research into related religious roots, including Buddhism and Shinto, allows this project to borrow the metaphor of gods/spirits that inhabit all entities and to build on top of these historical touchstones under the semi-human, semi-object theme with a contemporary interpretation.

-I began my design by referencing a piece of artwork called Kotoba made by a Japanse artist Kimura Koichiro.
+The project was inspired a piece of artwork called Kotoba made by a Japanse artist Kimura Koichiro.
 He took a series of photographs of his family sleeping, and as you can see here, although he’s not in the picture, the imprints on the bedsheet gave away his existence.

 This gave me the idea of re-creating imprints.
 By putting a human body on top of a flat bedsheet, imprints can be made when the body is moving and rubbing against the fabric.
 Then when you take out the body, the imprints will be revealed.

 To find out what type of movements I should use to create the imprint, I recorded myself sleeping overnight, and narrowed down to three major categories: Side Curl, Laying Flat, and Roll-over.